We're tackling the causes of climate change by cutting our emissions.

 How will we meet this target?

-- We have already been working towards reducing our energy needs as far as possible, and using what we do need more efficiently.
+- we have already been working towards reducing our energy and travel needs as well as making the energy we use and travel we do more sustainable.

-- Between now and 2030, we will put in the smart energy, storage and communication infrastructure across the country, so we can continue our work without depending on fossil fuels.
+- between now and 2035, we will put in the smart energy, storage, and communication infrastructure across the country, so we can continue our work without depending on fossil fuels.

-- We're reducing vehicles emissions by travelling less and using more sustainable modes when we do.
+- we are reducing emissions by travelling less and using more sustainable modes when we do.
 Where possible, we are replacing fleet vehicles with electric and low emission models and installing charging points.

-- We'll continually measure and review our emissions, always eliminating avoidable emissions first before identifying the best ways to offset any remaining in order to meet our goal.
+- we will continually measure and review our emissions, always eliminating avoidable emissions first before identifying the best ways to offset any remaining to meet our goal.